IDNI/parser/docs/lits.md

 `lits` represents a sequence of literals to match an input to satisfy a part of a production rule.

 `lits` has the same API as `std::vector<lit<C, T>>`.
-As an addition it has a boolean `neg` attribute.
+As an addition it has a Boolean `neg` attribute.

 ## attribute